Nodeclient/largedata/README.md

 }
 ```

- > "timeleft" : does not calculate realtime! is calculated only one-time
+ > network **time-left** : does not calculate realtime! is calculated only one-time
     `why time-left is designed one-time ? because it takes more resources to calculate this in real time than it does now, this is best way for perform.`

  > if you had the path issue on the browser side then you can try changing "script src tag" to full path like `http://<your_host>/<api_url>/largedata.min.js` or semi url `<api_url>/largedata.min.js`

-> network speed a valid only on the upload proccess.
+> network **speed** a valid only on the upload proccess.
 This option is unusable from for the sending form elements.

-> overwrite mode (default: true)  `if set the "false"  ,you can't upload file with same filename also client upload attempt is rejected too .`
+> **overwrite** mode (default: true)  `if set the "false"  ,you can't upload file with same filename also client upload attempt is rejected too .`